-3.2 Centralized versus Decentralized Optimization, local actors
+3.1.2 Decentralized Optimization, local actors

-The energy systems in Europe have originally been designed in order to reach the best possible economical objective in each country, while satisfying a given demand.
-Economy of scale principles were applied and lead to build a mix mainly composed of large generation assets.
-Moreover, a centralised generation mix was seen to be the best solution to serve demand, as through centralisation it is possible to aggregate multiple very uncertain and variable demands and thus reach a relatively stable global demand.
+The energy systems in Europe have originally been designed in order to reach the best possible economical objective in each country for satisfying a given demand.
+Economy of scale principles were applied and lead to the construction of a generation mix mainly composed of large generation assets.
+Moreover, a centralised generating mix was seen to be the best solution to serve demand.
+This is because centralisation allows for the aggregation of multiple highly uncertain and variable demands thus reaching a relatively stable global demand.

-This context is now changing, in particular with the emergence of a high share of intermittent renewable energy sources in the energy system, leading to many difficulties, due to their intrinsic characteristics (intermittent, hardly predictable, usually nonflexible, usually not contributing to frequency stability services, spread all over the territory, not always close to demand, connected to the distribution network thus constrained by its size).
+The emergence of a high share of intermittent renewable energy sources in the energy system leads to many difficulties, due to their characteristics (intermittent, hardly predictable, usually non flexible, usually not contributing to frequency stability services, spread all over the territory - not always close to demand, connected to the distribution network thus constrained by its size).

-Furthermore, recent and forthcoming regulatory and technical evolutions will deeply transform the system with the upcoming local demand management tools and a more proactive stance of actors in the field, including customers (see for example the European project "Cityopt" [CITYOPT2014] in which the engagement of "simple citizens" in flexibility mechanisms is being tested, or the current definition of "collective self-consumption" to design "optimal rules" to collectively share a local electricity production mean [LEGIF2017]).
+Furthermore, recent and forthcoming regulatory and technical evolutions will deeply transform the system with the upcoming local demand management tools and a more proactive stance of actors in the field, including customers.

-Therefore the energy management tools will need to change significantly and contributions to flexibility will gain "significant" value which will make their precise valuation essential.
+Therefore, the energy management tools will need to change significantly and contributions to flexibility will gain "significant" value which will make their precise valuation essential.